nakulmitra/java-interview-questions/README.md

 This is useful when:

-* You want to **ensure resource cleanup**, regardless of whether an exception occurs or not.
+* We want to **ensure resource cleanup**, regardless of whether an exception occurs or not.
-* You're handling exceptions elsewhere (e.g., with `throws`) but still want to release resources.
+* We're handling exceptions elsewhere (e.g., with `throws`) but still want to release resources.

 **Example:**